airpods69/fuzzy-giggle/README.md

 This includes
     1. The menu to start the whole project (WIP)
-    2. The model architecture
+    2. The model architecture -> The manipulator
     3. The implementation of the Arduino Car (WIP, I think it will be in Rust).
+The manipulated
     4. More features would be added later.
 I didn't want to feature creep